fred-framework/meta-retis/README.md

  - PetaLinux v2020.2;
  - ZCU102 UltraScale+ board;

 Despite of that, we *believe* that this Yocto Layer is general enough, with minor tweaks, to be used with other Petalinux versions and Xilinx boards.
+For testing purposes, we checked the described flow with a PYNQ-Z1 board and the image worked.
+See the section `Working with Other Boards` for more information.

 ## Creating a PetaLinux Project and Basic Configuration